Modern Language Requirement

 Contact Dennis Bricault in the Department of Modern Languages for more information about the ESL program and placement test.

 - If you are from a country with a primary language other than English, but English was the primary language of instruction in your high school or beyond, you should follow the guidelines for Rule 2 above, and contact Dennis Bricault with any questions.

 - Your fulfillment of the modern language requirement will be posted to your academic record following your successful completion of one semester at North Park.

 - North Park does not award academic credit for testing out of the 1010/1020 level of any language.

 - Students majoring in a language, international business, or global studies may be eligible to receive academic credit for language proficiency beyond the 1020 level, and will be charged a fee per credit hour granted as well as a posting fee for these academic credits.
-Contact Student Engagement for further information.
+Contact Academic Engagement for further information.

 State Seal of Biliteracy

 Students who have received the State Seal of Biliteracy meet the modern language requirement (the 1010-1020 level of a second language) and will be exempt from the Modern Language Placement Exam.
 Students wishing to continue their studies in the second language may still choose to take the Modern Language Placement Exam to see if they can place into an intermediate- or advanced-level class.
 Please note that no academic credit is awarded for meeting this curricular requirement by placement testing or the State Seal of Biliteracy.